NIVANorge/Ferrybox-code-challenge/README.md

 ### 2. Plan a data ingestion pipeline

 Plan an overall architecture for a cloud infrastructure ingesting Ferrybox data.
 The ingested data should be made available for data analysis externally.
+We don't expect a professional architecture design, just a starting point for a discussion and maybe some evidence that you have thought about the tradeoffs

 Consider the following requirements: